-Unfortunately, this "canonical" GA implementation takes a significant amount of time to converge against a solution, since the solution space is searched solely through the (rather unguided and strongly randomized) means of crossover and mutation.
+Unfortunately, this "canonical" GA implementation takes a significant amount of time to converge against a solution, because the solution space is searched solely through the (rather unguided and strongly randomized) means of crossover and mutation.
 One possibility to improve this aspect is to combine the canonical GA with local optimization as presented above.
-This leads us to an adapted algorithm, which we have sketched in Figure 10.
-In literature, such combinations of GA and local search are often referred to as Memetic Algorithms [22] (MA).
+This leads us to an adapted algorithm, which we have sketched in Fig. 9.
+In literature, such combinations of GA and local search are often referred to as memetic algorithms (MA) [24].